SteeltoeOSS/Documentation/api/v2/management/using-endpoints.md

 >When running an application in IIS or with the HWC buildpack, response body content is automatically filtered out when the HTTP response code is 503.
 Some actuator responses intentionally return a code of 503 in failure scenarios.
 Setting `useStatusCodeFromResponse` to `false` will allow the response body to be returned by using a status code of 200 instead.
 This switch will not affect the status code of responses outside of Steeltoe.

-When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix to be `/cloudfoundryapplication`.
+When you want to integrate with the [TAS Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix to be `/cloudfoundryapplication`.

 ### Exposing Endpoints